lennyleadership/spiritual_notes/content.en/posts/top5_questions_for_jehovahwitness.md

 When you look at the organization's growth during the late sixty s and early seventy s, the cynic among you will likely say this was a crafty underhanded tactic to gain more members.
 Now, while I'm not saying that I adopt that view, I certainly think it's a question that can be asked once the witness is fully aware of the scale of the undue and erroneous emphasis that was placed on the 70s, in particular in 1975, you could ask them a question such as, do you think the leaders of your organization were honestly mistaken?

 Or do you think this was a dishonest ploy to gain more followers?

-If true Christians should avoid all pagan practices, why do Jehovah's Witnesses adopt practices such as excommunication, shunning and wedding rings?
+<h1><span class = "overline">Question #3: If true Christians should avoid all pagan practices, why do Jehovah's Witnesses adopt practices such as excommunication, shunning and wedding rings?</span></h1>

 Do origins really matter?
 Yes.
 To illustrate, suppose you saw a piece of candy lying in the gutter.
 Would you pick up that candy and eat it?
 Of course not.
 That candy is unclean.
 Like that candy holidays may seem sweet, but they have been picked up from unclean places.